nitinsharma1706/LinkedInJobAnalytics/README.md

 - One of the main challenges faced in this project is implementing natural language processing (NLP) techniques to improve user input.
 NLP is a complex field, and incorporating it to enhance user input requires in-depth research and understanding.
 Overcoming the challenge of integrating NLP effectively to correct user input errors can be time-consuming and technically demanding.

-- Another challenge which faced in this project was the initial difficulty in creating a webpage for user input after learning Flask from various sources.
+- Another challenge faced in this project was the initial difficulty in creating a webpage for user input after learning Flask from various sources.
 While Flask provided the necessary tools for web development, there was a learning curve involved in understanding its concepts and applying them effectively.

 ## References